Exposure to carcinogenic (cancer-causing) agents at work

-Occupational exposures to carcinogens are estimated to cause over 5000 new cases of cancer in Australia each year.
+In Australia, exposure to carcinogenic (cancer-causing) agents in workplaces are estimated to cause over 5000 new cases of cancer each year.

 A much higher proportion of males than females are exposed to carcinogens at work, particularly those who hold a trade and are residing in regional areas.
 The risk of exposure cancer-causing agents is greatest for farmers, drivers, miners and transport workers.